Agility fun for you and your dog in Central Florida.

 The first time, I suggest you leave your dog at home.
 That way you can relax and talk with people without worrying about upsetting a competing dog that needs to focus.
 Also, there are areas you might want to check out where dogs are prohibited.
 Once you get the lay of the land, then well-behaved non-competing dogs are welcome to spectate.
 It helps to bring crate/treats/toys/bowls/shade/etc to keep your dog comfortable.

-Learn more about our Canine Performance Events (CPE) Agility trials for Pawsitive Action K9 Sports by checking out and joining their FaceBook group!
+Learn more about our Canine Performance Events (CPE) Agility and Scent trials for Pawsitive Action K9 Sports by checking out and joining their FaceBook group!

 We post challenging exercises, event updates and other dog related nuggets of wisdom or fun.